Skip to the content.

 64

-It supports multiple Windows, so you can have different sets of queries and connections side by side.
-The connections and queries are all stored locally, so you can continue where you left off in later visits.
+It supports multiple windows, so you can run different sets of queries and connections side by side.
+Connections and queries are stored locally and persist across sessions.

 Downloads